vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 As apps became more sophisticated, bundle sizes ballooned, and so load times increased.
 Many were also very nostalgic for the old simpler server first approach.
 And meantime Typescript was exploding in popularity because the developer experience is nicer with a types first approach.
-This lead to the creation of Next.
+This coincided with the creation of Next.
 It was the answer to the question, what if we could create a server first React framework but completely in React so that developers could build entire apps without changing language or git repo.

 Next has an opinionated way of how you structure apps.
 One can have some functionality that is pure React, that is, client side.
-But its server first meaning if you lean into the Next way of thinking, when you open a url in the browser, Next renders on the server and sends the appropriate HTML + Javascript back.
+But it is server first meaning if you lean into the Next way of thinking, when you open a url in the browser, Next renders on the server and sends the appropriate HTML + Javascript back.
 Therefore bundle sizes are smaller and time to first load can be much faster.